MarinaWyss/are-you-a-cat/README.md

 - [Selfies](https://www.kaggle.com/datasets/jigrubhatt/selfieimagedetectiondataset)
 - [Random images](https://www.kaggle.com/datasets/shamsaddin97/image-captioning-dataset-random-images?resource=download)

 I'm using a random sample from each of the above.
-For training I used 25% cat images, 25% dogs, 25% selfies, and 25% misc.
+For training, I used 25% cat images, 25% dogs, 25% selfies, and 25% misc.

 Data prep is simple: The images are reshaped and normalized.
 That's it for now!

 ###### Model

 The model for this project is a 2D CNN, implemented with Tensorflow Keras.
-The model and training metrics are saved using MLFlow autologging.
+The model, hyperparameters, and training metrics are saved using MLFlow autologging as experiment tracking artifacts.

+The model's hyperparameters were tuned using `keras_tuner`.
+The best model configuration achieves recall of <> and precision of <> on a hold-out test set.

+Note that there are several limitations to the current model training, which are noted below.

 ###### Evaluation